 Susie currently works for The Brisbane Broncos based in the Roma State College Senior Campus as a Student Support Officer for the Beyond the Broncos Girls Academy.

 Susie is regularly across Darling Downs communities and Toowoomba in her work and is excited about the work of DVAC in our communities.
-Susie is a member of our Reconciliation Action Plan Working Party and is passionate about how we continue our Reconciliation Journey, build relationships across the region, and promote violence prevention.
+A member of our Reconciliation Action Plan Working Party, she is passionate about how we continue our reconciliation journey, build relationships across the region, and promote violence prevention.

 Susie holds a Bachelor of Educational Studies and Cert IV in Assessment and Training.